 At a recent presentation on the topic of Managing Self and Influencing Others Through Change, I spoke about the huge changes that have been experienced in the technology arena.
-And, as a result of this, societal expectations have also changed incredibly – I’m sure you’ve experienced the warp speed like pace of living and the ‘want it now’ response times expected.
+And, as a result of this, societal expectations have also changed incredibly – I’m sure you’ve experienced the warp speed like the pace of living and the ‘want it now’ response times expected.

 What hasn’t evolved so fast, is our brain!

-That’s important because, it means that the threat responses our brains have evolved with are often in hyperdrive.
+That’s important because it means that the threat responses our brains have evolved with are often in hyperdrive.
 Our brains’ default is to experience a threat response, or a ‘negativity bias’; and critically, it’s non-conscious.
 And, in times of change, our own threat responses can be triggered by other people, or indeed, we can trigger other people’s threat responses and negativity bias.

-It’s useful to think of a bias in this sense as a mental short cut.
+It’s useful to think of bias in this sense as a mental short cut.
 And we need those mental shortcuts to be able to deal efficiently with the millions of bits of information that are bombarding our brain all day, every day.
 We live in a ‘noisy’, multi-sensory world.

 So, what does that mean for me during change?